EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

 \subsubsection{General predictions for the shape of the dark absorption feature}

 To understand the role of different model parameters in determining the shape of the global absorption signal, we vary each model parameter one by one keeping all the other parameters fixed.
-We keep the fiducial parameters as given in column 1 of table \ref{tab:edges}, however the qualitative behavior and results are valid for any $\nu_0$ in the Rayleigh Jeans part of the CMB spectrum at recombination.
-The variation in the absorption feature of the CMB for different dark matter model parameters is shown in figure \ref{fig:param_e}.
+Even though our plots are restricted to the EDGES frequency band, the qualitative behavior and results are valid for any $\nu_0$ in the Rayleigh Jeans part of the CMB spectrum at recombination.
+The variation of the dark matter absorption feature in the CMB for different dark matter model parameters is shown in figure \ref{fig:param_e}.